 Ouattara remains holed up in a lagoon-side Abidjan hotel.

-The violent stand-off has led to 462 confirmed deaths, according to the United Nations, which is also investigating allegations that 200 African nationals -- from Mali, Burkina Faso, Senegal, Guinea and Togo -- were killed near Guiglo, 20 miles southwest of Duekoue.
+The world body is also investigating allegations that 200 African nationals -- from Mali, Burkina Faso, Senegal, Guinea and Togo -- were killed near Guiglo, southwest of Duekoue.

 State television has been whipping up hatred by accusing West African foreigners of being behind the rebellion.

-(Additional reporting by Loucoumane Coulibaly; Writing by Tim Cocks and David Lewis; editing by Giles Elgood)
+(Additional reporting by Loucoumane Coulibaly; Writing by Tim Cocks and David Lewis; editing by Elizabeth Piper)